mikbe/commandable/README.md

 2012-01-20 - Version: 0.3.0

+* All features are off by default to make Commandable more friendly across platforms.
 * Added ability to disable screen clearing and to set your own screen clear escape code.
 (Based on [John Sumsion](https://github.com/jdsumsion)'s idea)
 * Decoupled screen clearing from coloring; you can have either or both.
 * Fixed bug that disabled help output in silent mode. (fixed by [John Sumsion](https://github.com/jdsumsion))